YasuiDaisuke/CVAE-LIME_for_IEEE/README.md

 ### Step2: Train the Target Model and Auto Encoder by Running `train_main.py`

-Run the following command to train the prediction model (to be explained) and the Variational Autoencoder (VAE):
+Run the following command to train the prediction model (to be explained) and the Conditional Variational Autoencoder (CVAE):

 ```bash
 python train_main.py